IBE160/SG-Oslo-Best/docs/epics.md

 - **Acceptance Criteria:**
     - Given I have provided a job advertisement,
     - When I click the "Generate" button,
+    - Then the UI shows the "Generation Status Indicator".
-    - Then the backend receives my CV data, the job ad, and my instructions.
+    - And the backend receives my CV data, the job ad, and any instructions.
     - And the backend sends a structured prompt to the Gemini API.
     - And the generated cover letter text is returned to the frontend.